romanwixinger/profiles-rest-api/documentation/TheoryPagePOST.md

     ```

     At least one of the fields 'subtopic' or 'subtopic_id' has to be filled.
 Note that 'subtopic' will set the subtopic
     to the first subtopic that has the given name.
-The same goes for the fields 'test' and 'test_id'.
-The field 'title'
-    is required and may not be blank.
+The field 'title' is required and may not be blank.
 The field 'html' is not required but may not be left blank too.